 Why AI Is Like Standing On Your Tippy Toes

 By now, most marketers understand that AI is transformational.
 It can generate copy, design ads, optimize placement, and personalize messaging at lightning speed.
-But while the tools are improving, the impact is a paradox: as AI makes it easier to market, it also makes it harder to be noticed.
+But while the tools are improving, its impact is a paradox: as AI makes it easier to market, it also makes it harder to stand out.
+Too much content; too little attention.

 The Age of Infinite Content

 AI doesn’t just help one brand — it helps every brand.
-That means inboxes, feeds, and search results are now flooded with a torrent of AI-generated content: emails, ads, articles, videos, and more.
+That means inboxes, feeds, and search results are now flooded with AI-generated content: emails, ads, articles, videos, and more.
 The barrier to entry has dropped so low that everyone can show up, all the time, everywhere.

 Think of it as watching a parade and trying to get a better view.
-One person at the front of the crowd stands on their tiptoes and everyone else behind follows.
+One person near the front of the crowd stands on their tiptoes and forces everyone behind to follow.
 Eventually those at the back of the crowd are standing on their tiptoes but have no better view!

 More content does not mean better engagement.
 As content multiplies, attention fragments.
-Consumers start skimming, skipping, and ignoring.
+Consumers start skimming and ignoring.
 Brand recall drops.
 Open rates fall.
-Clicks become accidental.
+Videos are skipped.

 Why Existing Channels Are Breaking

 The result?
 Marketing performance decays, even when budgets rise.
-Everyone’s shouting.
-Fewer are listening.
+Everyone’s shouting but fewer are hearing.

 The Power of Undivided Attention

-OOH advertising isn’t filtered by an algorithm.
+Outdoor advertising isn’t filtered by an algorithm.
 It isn’t skipped, scrolled, or swiped.
 It doesn’t fight for space between notifications.
 A billboard doesn’t disappear because your email went unread or your Instagram post didn’t catch the algorithm’s mood.
-It’s there, in the physical world, seen by people moving through real space with real attention.
-And that real world presence gives credibility.
+It’s there, in the physical world, seen by people moving through real space in real time with real attention.
+And that real world presence gives credibility; it can’t be faked like an AI algorithm.

-When someone is waiting at a stoplight, walking past a fence wrap, or using a porta potty, there are no tabs to close.
-No autoplay video to hijack their gaze.
+When someone is waiting at a stoplight near a bus shelter or driving past a billboard, there are no tabs to close.
+No cookies to accept.
 Just the message.

 Even AI Companies Know This

-That’s why, despite selling the most advanced tech, many AI companies — from OpenAI to Anthropic to Hugging Face — choose billboards to announce major launches.
+That’s why, despite selling the most advanced tech, many AI companies — from OpenAI to Anthropic to Hugging Face — choose outdoor ads such as billboards to announce major launches.

 When you want to announce something important in a world drowning in digital noise, you pick a medium that can’t be ignored.